Toddlers are more and more aware of their surroundings, so distractions might

 trying to scale the crib, consider moving him or her into a toddler bed or "big kid"

 bed with a side rail.
-It will be difficult at first to keep your toddler in it, but
+It will be hard at first to keep your toddler in it, but at

-install a gate in the doorway of the room so that your child cannot wander around
+install a gate in the doorway of the room so that your child can't wander around

-the house unattended.
-Be sure your child’s room is childproofed.
+the house.
+Be sure your child's room is childproofed.

 Why Does My Toddler Wake at Night?

-Your toddler also may begin waking up at night, for several reasons.
-Sometimes
+Your toddler may begin waking up at night.
+Sometimes it's because of discomfort,

-toddler is exposed to just before bedtime, and keep the content mild.
+of books your toddler sees just before bedtime, and keep the content mild.
 If

 your child doesn't have a comfort item like a lovie or blankey, consider getting one